EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Party V SHALL be able to identify the PSK using KID.

-KID either enable the other party to retrieve the PSK or contain the PSK (e.g. CBOR Web Token).
+KID may optionally contain information about how to retrieve the PSK.

 EDHOC with symmetric key authentication is illustrated in {{fig-sym}}.